The newest registered user is Karly

 No one said anything about it being ok.
 I said it isn't clear a foul occurred from this picture alone.
 I'd put money the parent of the other dd in the pic has a different version.
 The point is EVEN if you had a conclusive pic, it's AT BEST very poor taste to post pictures of 7 or 8-year-old children on a public forum for any negative purpose.

-You need to take off your raserose colored glasses.
+I generally like your posts so not going todemonizexara you.
+But I suspect most adults wouldn't want pics of their young child posted for negative discussion, and wouldn't do it to anyone else's kid.raserose colored glasses.
 This has nothing to do with whether or not this happened.
 I suspect that you think the uniform can do no wrong, and even when presented with conclusive proof, you still deny it.

 In response to the call for "silence from the sideline", my point has been all along that I, as a parent, am not going to sit silently on the sideline when this occurs multiple times in a game without the ref taking control.
 My vocal chords are gonna get a workout.
 If the feel-good, ref can do no wrong, new-age parenting posters here don't like it...it's not my problem.
 I would challenge even the quietest of parents to keep quiet during a game when this happens over and over to their little one...